poplatek/payment-methods-book/mobilepay/README.md

 - loyalty programs for large chains
 - WeShare solution

-## Strengths:
+## Strengths
 - can register and use any Debit or Credit from a Finnish bank in Finland (probably similarly elsewhere) as long as the card is enabled to do Internet purchases
 - can register and use any Finnish bank account (probably similarly elsewhere)

-## Weaknesses:
+## Weaknesses
 - delay in money transfer
 - credit card to bank account only transfer of funds

 MobilePay has a delay in money transfers.
 If the target account is in Danske Bank, the money transfer is instantanous.
 If not, in the evenings and over weekend it takes at least one day for the money to be transferred to the target account.
 Also, MobilePay is not a bank account to bank account transfer system and transfers money from a credit card to a bank account, instead.

+## Requirements

+TODO

 # Use Cases

-# Registration process

-Registration process differs for app users and business users who are setting up a shoppe.

-TODO
+## General

+The way the MobilePay app has been implemented it requires the app user to take out their phone for payment and then start the app and then enter the PIN code for the application before it can be used.

-# Beginning of transaction
+### Beginning of transaction

 Beginnings of purchases are often omitted in advert material.
 In the case of Danske MobilePay you need to do the following steps to ready the phone for payments: